 You can find detailed information about earning an R.R.A. credential using your ARRT online account.
-(If you’re a student, you’ll be eligible for an online account approximately three months before you graduate from your program.)
+(If you’re a student, you’ll be eligible for an online account as soon as your earn your first ARRT credential.)
 If you’d like to learn more now, review the R.R.A. documents below or call us at 651.687.0048, ext.
 8560.

 - R.R.A.
 Application Instruction Packet

 - R.R.A.
 Application (this application is not for RPA to R.R.A. pathway)